Buddha-nature: In Chinese Yogacara and Madhyamaka

-By the 6th century CE buddha nature had been well established in Chinese Buddhism and a wide variety of theories developed to explain it.
-One influential figure who wrote about buddha nature was Ching-ying Hui-yuan (523-592 CE), a Chinese Yogacarin who argued for a kind of idealism which held that: "All dharmas without exception originate and are formed from the true[-mind], and other than the true[-mind], there exists absolutely nothing which can give rise to false thoughts."
+By the 6th century CE, buddha-nature had been well established in Chinese Buddhism and a wide variety of theories developed to explain it.
+One influential figure who wrote about buddha nature was Jingying Huiyuan (523–592 CE), a Chinese Yogacarin who argued for a kind of idealism which held that "all dharmas without exception originate and are formed from the true[-mind], and other than the true[-mind], there exists absolutely nothing which can give rise to false thoughts."
+Jingying Huiyuan equated this "true mind" with the storehouse consciousness and with buddha-nature and held that it was an essence, a true consciousness and a metaphysical principle that ensured that all sentient beings will reach enlightenment.